• Search this websiteSearch Site

 Minimum Qualifying Scores and Cut-Off Scores

-For 2025 entry, the Minimum Qualifying Score has been set at 195 but is subject to Governor approval in November 2024.
+For 2025 entry, the Minimum Qualifying Score was confirmed in November 2024 by the Local Governing Body at 198.
 The cut-off score will be unknown until March 2025.
 These scores will be updated on this page as soon as is appropriate to do so.

 Parents/carers can decide whether or not to include any of the Grammar Schools in Birmingham, Shropshire, Walsall, Warwickshire or Wolverhampton on their home Local Authority preference form, which is due for submission by 31st October 2024.
 All child’s results letters were issued on 15th October 2024, ahead of the Local Authority preferences deadline and provides an indication on whether or not your child would be considered for a place with us, should you choose to apply.
 For Queen Mary’s High School, if your child does not achieve the minimum qualifying score or above in the test, they will not be considered for a place and we would advise you not to list the school on your child’s preference form.